Available with Location Referencing license.

 For more information, see the following:

 Pipeline Referencing provides quality control (QC) checks for event data and the Event Editor web app.
 This allows your organization to continuously improve data quality and refine its pipeline data assets.
 In addition to these QC tools, you can also use ArcGIS Data Reviewer for Desktop, which is a feature set that extends the ArcGIS platform to check for and manage data errors.
-Pipeline Referencing for Desktop includes Data Reviewer.
+Location Referencing Solutions for Desktop includes Data Reviewer.

 For more information on Data Reviewer for Desktop, see Get started with Data Reviewer.